Charliemowood/bashscripts/README.md

-This bash script is for creating all the initial files and boilerplate and installing dependencies
+This bash script is for creating all the initial files and boilerplate and installing dependencies using webpack and mongoDB.

+1. Clone this repository:
-Clone this with `git clone git@github.com:eoghanscrowley/bashscripts.git`
+`git clone git@github.com:eoghanscrowley/bashscripts.git`

-then
+2. Change directory into this repository.
 `cd bashscripts`

+3. Change the permissions on the file to make it executable.
 `chmod u+e kickoff`

-Put `alias kickoff="~/path/to/kickoff"` in the .zshrc file
+4. Put `alias kickoff="~/path/to/kickoff"` in your .zshrc/.bashrc file

-and it lets you use it anywhere by typing `kickoff <project-name>` from the terminal.
+5. To run the script, use the command:
+`kickoff <project-name>`

+> Make sure you provide an argument for kickoff.